lpowersbg/watson-control/README.md

 13.	cc1_host – This is the Name/IP of the first Watson.
 14.	cc2_host – This is the Name/IP of the second Watson.

+### (Optional) Streamdeck Application
-**(Optional) Streamdeck Application** - You should now be able to run the script manually via the command line, and from the panel thereafter.
+You should now be able to run the script manually via the command line, and from the panel thereafter.
 However, if you want to have the panel initially populate with the launch button, you can do so using the Streamdeck application.
 1. First, search for ‘open’ in the search box.
 2. Drag ‘open’ onto the button you plan to use as the launch button.
 By default, this is the middle one.
 3. Click the three dots to the right of the box, and locate the script py file.